 Breathe and carry on.
 Slowly.
 It will be worth it.

 We recommend to bring your own sleeping bag, though they can be rented from us if necessary.
 We ensure our bags are washed (and dried) after each trip.
 If you bring your own sleeping bag make sure it is suitable for temperatures of -12°C or less or bring an inner for extra warmth.

-Sturdy three-man tents and sleeping mats are supplied and included in our rate.
-We use the three-man tents for two people only so as to allow plenty of space for your gear and a good night’s sleep after a long day.
+Sturdy three-person tents and sleeping mats are supplied and included in our rate.
+We use the three-person tents for two people only so as to allow plenty of space for your gear and a good night’s sleep after a long day.
 Porters will set up the tents and you will arrive at your overnight stop with tents ready.
-Kilimanjaro-Experience use mostly Vaude tents.
+Kilimanjaro-Experience use mostly VAUDE tents.

 Eating and drinking

 Porters and cooks carry all catering supplies and food.
 You can bring your own snacks.
 This is advised to help combat fatigue and symptoms of altitude sickness.
-High sugar, high fat and high energy snacks are best, such as chocolate bars, energy bars, peanuts, biscuits and so on.
-We recommend you bring at least two snacks for each day spent on the mountain
+High sugar, high fat and high energy snacks are best, such as chocolate bars, energy bars, peanuts and biscuits.
+We recommend you bring at least two snacks for each day spent on the mountain.

-There are no showers on the mountain and the water in the streams is refreshingly cold.
+There are no showers on Kilimanjaro and the water in the streams is refreshingly cold.
 Each morning and evening you will be provided with some warm water to wash your face and hands.
-Toilets are very basic.
+The toilets are very basic.
 These ‘long drop’ toilets are housed in wooden structures at each campsite.
 On private departures on camping routes, mobile toilets are included in the cost.
 Toilet paper and wet wipes are essential for personal hygiene.